kbaniak/rest-api-demo/README.md

 ## Schema Definition

-Schema is kept as JSON data in db.db.json:
+Schema is kept as JSON data in `db.db.json`.

+The `schema` key contains definition for entity attributes.
+The `records` dictionary allows you to provide arrays with entities.

 ```
 {